 What is the project about?

 This project, funded by the National Lottery Heritage Fund, is working with Brighton & Hove City Council and the South Downs National Park Authority to create nine dewponds, working closely with land managers to achieve conservation goals.
 The project is also working with local communities to create Neighbourhood Wildlife Corridors, improving local green spaces, parks and school grounds for wildlife.
-Alongside the habitat work the project will be delivering a wide ranging programme of pubic engagement including working with local groups to gather wildlife memories and exhibit these as part of an audio-visual display across 12 venues in 2023.
+Alongside the habitat work, the project is delivering a wide ranging programme of pubic engagement, including working with local groups to gather wildlife memories and exhibit these as part of an audio-visual display across 12 venues in 2023.

 What are the aims?

-This project will be addressing the loss of dewponds in the South Downs.
+This project is addressing the loss of dewponds in the South Downs.
 It is estimated that 39% of the dewponds in this region have been lost, and many more are no longer visible in the landscape.
 In addition to reversing these losses, the project is raising awareness amongst local residents of the importance of dewponds to wildlife, particularly amphibians.
 The volunteer training programme offered by the project is designed to equip volunteers to manage dewponds for wildlife and Froglife is delivering a total of 183 events across the region, with over 4,000 residents helping with Neighbourhood Wildlife Corridors and over 600 children benefiting from sessions in schools by the time the project closes in 2024.